appsemble/appsemble/packages/studio/src/pages/privacy/privacy-policy.md

 using Appsemble may request user information if they require a login.
 The login process requires explicit consent from the user upon login.

-### Login with GitHub, GitLab, or Google
+### Login with GitHub, Google, and other login providers

-Appsemble Studio offers users the ability to link a GitHub, GitLab, or Google account to their Appsemble account.
-Appsemble uses this to allow the user to provide a single sign-on experience using these login providers.
+Appsemble offers users the ability to link their account to various third party login providers, such as Google and GitHub.
+Appsemble uses this to allow the user to provide a single sign-on experience.
 If a user chooses to link one of these services to their account, Appsemble will use the user’s name and email address to complete their Appsemble profile.
 The user is free to change this information afterwards.

 ## With whom we share your data